Pressure Hold Integrity Testing

 While pressure hold tests can be conducted on multiple round filters, be advised there is a masking effect that can occur.
 For example, if one cartridge/membrane has a hole in it, the others in a multiple round setup can compensate.
 This hides the fact that one might be letting air (and eventually microorganisms) through at a higher rate than the rest of the elements.

 We only recommend conducting a pressure hold test on a multiple round filter if you are confident the cartridges underwent proper quality control during the manufacturing process.
-The only way to confirm integrity of multiple round filters is with a pressure diffusion test.
+The most accurate way to confirm integrity of multiple round filters is to perform a diffusional flow test which measures the exact rate at which a gas passes through the membrane.Â

 POTENTIAL PROBLEMS